 Norwegian Star wiki

-- NCL Star's history started as an order placed to the Meyer Werft GmbH shipbuilding company by Star Cruises (Asian line).
+Norwegian Star is of the Dawn-class NCL vessels, with only sistership Norwegian Dawn.
+NCL Star's history started as an order placed to Meyer Werft GmbH by Star Cruises.
 The order was for a new Libra-class vessel, to be named "SuperStar Libra".
-The order's cost was 400 mill USD.
-When NCL was acquired by Star Cruises in 2000, a decision was made this new vessel to be transferred to the NCL Norwegian line, and renamed "Norwegian Star".
+Order's cost was USD 400 million.
+When NCL was acquired by Star Cruises in 2000, a decision was made this new liner to be transferred to NCL Norwegian and renamed "Norwegian Star".
 The 1st Libra-class ship ("SuperStar Scorpio", also on order) was also transferred to NCL and renamed "Norwegian Dawn".

-- As a fun fact, there was another passenger ship which sailed between 1996 to 2001 under the same name - "Norwegian Star".
-That was ms Albatros - built 1973, and currently owned and operated by the Phoenix Reisen line.
-That ship was also refered to as "NCL Star", since it was sailing for the "Norwegian Capricorn Line".
+As a fun fact, there was another passenger ship operated between 1996-2001 under the same name - "Norwegian Star".
+That was ms Albatros - built 1973, and currently owned and operated by the Phoenix Reisen.
+That ship was also refered to as "NCL Star", since it was in service for "Norwegian Capricorn Line".

-- Originally, Norwegian Star operated 7-night Hawaiian Islands cruises from Honolulu, starting on December 16, 2001.
-Deals were on round-trips visiting Hawaii, Oahu, Maui, Kauai and Fanning Island.
-This itinerary was operated up until 2004, when NCL Star was relocated to the US West Coast to operate in Alaska and Mexico Riviera.
-The itinerary change also included a new hull-art and adding the Cagney's steakhouse and "Star Club" casino to the list of onboard venues.
-On the Hawaiian cruise market Star was replaced by the NCL's Pride of Aloha ship (now Norwegian Sky).
+Originally, Norwegian Star operated 7-day Hawaiian Islands cruises from homeport Honolulu, starting on December 16, 2001.
+Deals were on roundtrips visiting Hawaii, Oahu, Maui, Kauai and Fanning Island.
+This itinerary was operated up until 2004, when NCL Star was relocated to US West Coast for voyages to Alaska and Mexico Riviera.
+The change also included a new hull-art and adding Cagney's Steakhouse and "Star Club" casino as new onboard venues.
+On the Hawaiian market, NCL Star was replaced by Pride of Aloha ship (now Norwegian Sky).

 NCL Star refurbishment 2018 review